-10 million car journeys, half a million cycle rides and six million bus trips every day - Kamlah tells us about the challenges of traffic control engineering for London!
+10 million car journeys, half a million cycle rides and 6 million bus trips every day - Kamlah Kew tells us about the challenges of traffic control engineering for London!

 A city of 8.3 million people such as London causes challenges for the engineers who organise and plan the city’s roads.

-Four out of five of all journeys in London are on these roads - there are around 10 million car trips, half a million cycle rides and six million bus passenger trips on London’s roads every day.
+4 out of 5 of all journeys in London are on these roads - there are around 10 million car trips, half a million cycle rides and 6 million bus passenger trips on London’s roads every day.

 You might not know it, but it’s engineers looking at this data, analysing the busiest times of day and making sure the roads, crossings and junctions are fit for the commuter challenge.
 Kamlah Kew focuses on traffic lights - designing the layout, changing timings and checking the signals work properly.